vqns/lite-xl-snippets/docs.md

 * `partial`: the partial symbol (e.g the trigger) or `''`.
 * `selection`: the cursor's selection or `''`.
 * `matches`: tables of the matches.
 See [matches](#Matches)
+* `indent_sz`, `indent_str`: the results of `doc:get_line_indent(l)` where l is
+   the line where the snippet is inserted.

-`at_line`, `at_col` and `line`, `col` will have different values if a partial or a selection is removed; or if the snippet has successful matches.
+`at_line`, `at_col` and `line`, `col` will have different values if a partial or a selection is removed or if the snippet has successful matches.

-If a snippet is expanded multiple times at once (e.g multiple cursors), it is multiple independant snippets, each with their own context, which will be active together at the same time (i.e their tabstops will be synchronized).
+If a snippet is expanded multiple times at once (e.g multiple cursors), it is multiple independent snippets, each with their own context, which will be active together at the same time (i.e their tabstops will be synchronized).

 If this is the case, snippets are inserted in bottom-to-top order in regard to the doc's selections.

+### Nodes

+There are two kinds of nodes: `static` and `user` nodes.
+Static nodes are resolved once, when the snippet is first expanded; user nodes are nodes which will be interactive, i.e tabstops.

+The resulting snippet is the concatenation of the values of all its nodes; no extra formatting is applied: there is no space, new line, tab, etc. inserted between nodes, with the exception that each line is indented at the same level as the line where the snippet was expanded (`context.indent_str`).

 #### Static nodes